Uniform models of neutron and quark (strange) stars in General Relativity: Uniform-density neutron stars

 where

-In general relativity, a total density of matter $\rho$ is considered, which includes the total rest energy density $\rho_0$ and internal energy $E_T $.
-The mass $ M$ is the total gravitating mass, which includes the gravitational energy; therefore, the total energy of an NS is $ E = M c^2$ and the total energy $e$ inside a radius $r$ is $e(r) = m(r)c^2$.
-From the general relativity equations it follows that the baryon density $n$ is related to the number of baryons (quarks) $f(r)$ inside the radius $r$, as \cite{bk89}
+In general relativity, the total density of matter $\rho$ is used, which includes the rest-mass energy density $\rho_0$ and the internal energy $E_T$.
+The mass $M$ is the total gravitating mass, which includes the gravitational binding energy; therefore, the total energy of an NS is $E = M c^2$, and the total energy $e$ contained within a radius $r$ is $e(r) = m(r)c^2$.
+From the equations of general relativity, it follows that the baryon density $n$ is related to the number of baryons (or quarks) $f(r)$ contained within radius $r$ as \cite{bk89}